ahmedkheiri/CoSPLib/README.md

 The Conference Scheduler is an advanced tool designed to optimise the process of scheduling conferences in an autonomous, effortless, and fully automated manner.
 This tool uses Excel, which follows a specific template, to store input data and Python for the implementation of optimisation algorithms, ensuring that conference schedules are created efficiently and effectively.
 The primary goal is to provide a complete solution for scheduling conferences with minimal manual intervention.

+## Citation

+If you use any materials, data, or software from this repository in your research or conference planning, please cite the relevant publications:

+- Ahmed Kheiri, Yaroslav Pylyavskyy, and Peter Jacko (2024) *CSPLib – A Benchmark Library for Conference Scheduling Problems.*

+- Yaroslav Pylyavskyy, Ahmed Kheiri, and Peter Jacko (2024) *A Two-phase Matheuristic Approach to Conference Scheduling Problems.*

+- Yaroslav Pylyavskyy, Peter Jacko, and Ahmed Kheiri. *A Generic Approach to Conference Scheduling with Integer Programming.* European Journal of Operational Research, 317(2):487-499, 2024.
+ISSN 0377-2217. doi: [10.1016/j.ejor.2024.04.001](https://doi.org/10.1016/j.ejor.2024.04.001).

 ## Table of Contents

 - [Installation](#installation)